Monitoring platform for keeping systems up and running at all times.

 Serverless computing still requires servers, and that’s where serverless database comes in.
 Knowing your needs will undoubtedly make it easy to choose the right database service and to start using the most advanced technological solutions of today.

 There are several well-known databases already in use like Azure Data Lake.
 Azure is Microsoft’s public cloud and a host of this service.

 Google Cloud Store is a document-oriented store offering database component of Google App Engine as a standalone service.
 Also owned by Google, the Firebase is available in two different payment plans from which customers can choose.
 There’s a fixed plan or pay-as-you-go plan.
 Firebase also includes a hierarchical database.

 FaunaDB is distributed worldwide, and it is the most significant transactional database service.
 Its technology is based on Twitter.

-The preview for Amazon Aurora Serverless was launched in the end of 2017.
+The preview for Amazon Aurora Serverless was launched at the end of 2017.
 It comes in two different editions compatible with both MySQL or PostgreSQL, but it is also compatible with other known systems like MariaDB, Oracle, etc. Amazon Aurora serverless database is fully-managed and automatically scales to up to 64 terabytes of database storage.

 Yet another Amazon service.
 DynamoDB is an entirely managed NoSQL database service able to provide predictable and high-speed performance with seamless scalability.
 With DynamoDB creating database tables is straightforward and you can store and retrieve any amounts of data, and it’s also able to serve any level or requested traffic.